This is a distilled summary of the core guides I’ve made on AdequateLife.

 We must persevere to succeed because failure is typical before success.

-Stay persistent throughout all your setbacks.
+Stay persistent through all your setbacks.

 Keep pushing the limits of both your “soft” and “hard” skills.